 The Acton Exchange is an all-volunteer effort, empowered by the amazing

-talents Acton residents as writers, editors, technologists, community-
+talents of Acton residents as writers, editors, technologists, community-

 organizers and donors.